mayuroks/android-mvp-realtime-chat/README.md

 # android-mvp-realtime-chat
 Android MVP Realtime Chat using RxJava and Socket.io

+# CASES
+- Repo even if the listener is null should receive events
+- App should not receive events in background
+- LifecyclerOwner

 # TODO
 - Implement ChatPresenter
 - Wire View and ChatPresenter